Falconets secure crucial win over Korea Republic in FIFA U20 Women's World Cup

-Falconets Secure Crucial Win Against Korea Republic in FIFA U20 Women’s World Cup
+Nigeria vs Korea: Falconets Secure Crucial Win in FIFA U20 Women’s World Cup Opener

 - Nigeria vs Korea Republic ended in favour of the Falconets, who fought hard to win the crucial tie in Bogota